Ketamine Testing Kit

 Step 3:

-Stir the mixture with a toothpick or the sharp point of a knife for 20-30 seconds.
+Stir the mixture with a toothpick or the sharp point of a knife for a full 30 seconds.

 Step 4: